What's Really Happening With Oakville’s Freehold Market?

 People choose Oakville because it feels like a long term move.
 The neighbourhoods, the schools and the day to day lifestyle all work, and sellers benefit from that confidence.

-February 2026 Oakville Freehold Market Stats
+June 2026 Oakville Freehold Market Stats

 Oakville Freehold Average Days on Market